datarevenue-berlin/docker-notebook/Readme.md

 Additional information [here](https://github.com/krassowski/jupyterlab-go-to-definition)

 ### Working dask dashboard
 Dask dashboard can be opened inside Lab as separate tab or window.
+To use the dashboard inside Lab you need to port-forward to the correct k8s service, then put the url you would use to access this dashboard into the entry field.

 ### Draw.io included
 You can make nice draw.io diagrams inside jupyter!